hturnbull93/portfolio/README.md

 - Extracted a method validateEmail to check the email.
 - In handleChange added constant newState assigned with the state.
 Then add to that and spread it into setState so form isn't overwritten.

-Added some styles in `src/components/contactForm.module.scss`
+Added some styles in `src/components/contactForm.module.scss`:

+- A container with a flex column with items spaced out.
+- error class that is dynamically applied based on the errors.

+Also added generic styling for form elements in `src/index.scss`.

 Wrote a test that Contact renders a ContactForm.
 Red.